gvwilson/thirdbit/src/fiction/in-heck/outline.md

 -   Dockety: "No choice but try to rescue her"
     -   Patient goes ahead
     -   Dockety opens its chest and hands a remote control to Gumption
-    -   "This one would rather be deactivated than be part of Consensus again"
+    -   "This one would rather be deactivated than be part of Central again"
     -   They go into Heck

 ### 13: Papa Roo (Maddy)

 -   Goals:
     -   Maddy finds her father
-    -   Mouse betrays Maddy to Consensus
+    -   Mouse betrays Maddy to Central
 -   Bee Six Vee stops a few minutes away from Heck
     -   Mouse distracts it while Maddy gets out of the wagon and into the bushes
     -   Makes her way back to Heck